-- 1. In the event that a Party receives notice of any accidents or incidents, that Party shall inform the other Party as soon as practicable.
-The accidents or incidents to be notified shall be mutually determined in advance by the Parties. - 2.
-The Parties shall establish procedures, consistent with their respective domestic requirements, for the conduct of necessary administrative investigations in cooperation with each other, relating to any accident or incident in the Receiving State involving Official Vehicles, or vessels or aircraft owned by or for the exclusive use or service of the Sending State.
+1. In the event that a Party receives notice of any accidents or incidents, that Party shall inform the other Party as soon as practicable.
+The accidents or incidents to be notified shall be mutually determined in advance by the Parties.

+2. The Parties shall establish procedures, consistent with their respective domestic requirements, for the conduct of necessary administrative investigations in cooperation with each other, relating to any accident or incident in the Receiving State involving Official Vehicles, or vessels or aircraft owned by the Sending State or for the exclusive use or service of the Visiting Force and the Civilian Component.